 Your Rottweiler is scared

 Science Alert highlights research that links how dogs behave with their people with how toddlers behave with their parents.

-Just as a toddler that gets scared may seek shelter in between or behind their parents’ legs, so to have dogs been observed to do the same with their people.
+Just as a toddler that gets scared may seek shelter in between or behind their parents’ legs, so have dogs been observed to do the same with their people.

 Dogs and people have lived in partnership for so many centuries that it appears their cognition has been re-wired to look to people for help when they feel threatened or do not know what to do or how to act.

-While this may not seem like it should apply to the protection and guarding dogs like the Rottweiler, this same basic rewiring applies to all dog breeds equally.
+While this may not seem like it should apply to the protection and guarding of dogs like the Rottweiler, this same basic rewiring applies to all dog breeds equally.

 The Purpose of Training a Rottweiler to Stand Between Your Legs

 Training your Rottweiler to stand between your legs or to move with you between your legs as you move is part of what professional K-9 trainers call “tactical obedience.”

 Tarheel Canine Training explains that standing in between the owner’s legs is called a “tactical heel” and has some very practical advantages, including helping your dog to stay focused on you.

 The goal of training this behavior is to transition from visual or verbal communication to tactile or touch-based communication.
 There can be several advantages to this, including when silence is of vital importance.